ART & SCIENCE

 ... a seeker's outline !

-"Our bodies are magical, designed in a way that tells us how a society, an entire city or the universe can live and function together in harmony, keeping each other balanced and content, making space for others as we grow and letting in lives as we procreate."
+"Our bodies are magical, designed to tell us how a society, a city or the entire universe can live and function together in harmony, keeping each other balanced and content, making space for others as we grow and letting in lives as we procreate."

 The lungs, situated within the ribcage enclosed by two pleural membranes.
 At the base of the thorax, separating it from the abdominal cavity, lies the diaphragm.
 This is the main muscle of inspiration, made up of large and small airways – the trachea being the largest and first of 23 generations of airways.
 The airways in each generation arise from the previous one by a system of irregular dichotomous branches like one from a tree.
 The smaller airways (respiratory bronchioles) contain alveoli in their walls.
 Alveoli are the site where the exchange of gases takes place, and their presence increases as the airways become smaller.
 This allows for the total surface area of the lung to increase exponentially allowing maximum opportunity for gas exchange.